markdom/specification/1.0/markdom.md

 This event represents the begin of an [*ordered Markdom list block*] with the given value for the `startIndex` parameter.

-Calling this method must be must be followed by a call to `onListItemsBegin`.
+Calling this method must be followed by a call to `onListItemsBegin`.
 A corresponding call to `onOrderedListBlockEnd`  with the same `startIndex` value must eventually occur.

 The behavior of this method is undefined, if `startIndex` is not present.